brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ![Charts](../img/charts11.jpg)

-We now have our chart and we see that the Age 50-75 demographic represendts a healthy portion of all items sold.
+We now have our chart and we see that the Age 50-75 demographic represents a healthy portion of all items sold.

 ## ![13](../img/13b.png) Embed the Atlas chart in your application